waseemingly/tp/docs/DeveloperGuide.md

 #### Implementation
 The list command employs a structured approach where specific commands, such as `list-developer` or `list-client` are associated with corresponding functionalities.
-This allows users to efficiently retrieve information about developers, clients or proejects by specifying the relevant prefix, streamlining the process of generating targeted lists based on user input.
+This allows users to efficiently retrieve information about developers, clients or projects by specifying the relevant prefix, streamlining the process of generating targeted lists based on user input.

 Implemented operations include:
 * `<TYPE>` here refers to developer, client or project